chinamike65/hugo-tuolesi/content/book3/book3en.md

 The first is the general gift.

-Dharmacing the grain field, with the most sincere heart, with all the pure body, speech, and mind, bow down to all the Buddhas, Tathagatas and Bodhisattvas in the ten directions and three times.
+Facing the merit field, with the most sincere heart, with all the pure body, speech, and mind, bow down to all the Buddhas, Tathagatas and Bodhisattvas in the ten directions and three times.

-It also includes the Buddhas and Bodhisattvas in the grain fields.
+It also includes the Buddhas and Bodhisattvas in the merit fields.

 The ten directions refer to east, south, west, north, southeast, southwest, northeast, northwest, up and down.

-III refers to the past, present, and future.
+Three times refers to the past, present, and future.

-1) The body bows to the divine power of Samantabhadra, and before all Tathagatas appear, he reappears in the body of the dust, and bows to the Buddha one by one.
+1) The body bows to the divine power of Samantabhadra, and before all Tathagatas appear, he reappears in the body of the dust, and bows to the Buddhas one by one.

 First of all, you must have confidence in Samantabhadra Bodhisattva's vast deeds and vows.
-On this basis, you must recite all the Buddhas in the ten directions and three times in your heart, as shown in the grain field, right in front of you.
+On this basis, you must recite all the Buddhas in the ten directions and three times in your heart, as shown in the merit field, right in front of you.

 Then visualize yourself transforming into a body equal to the number of dust particles in the buddha-fields, and bowing down in front of the buddhas one by one.